 But there was only one way to escape—straight ahead.
 There was never any going back.
 The little girl knew that and stood aside as I charged past.
 I tried avoiding the grisly mess of sprawling bodies, but there were too many.
-Bones snapped, bloated organs burst under my clambering feet.
-A rat screeched as my foot came smashing down on it. and the number of corpses only seemed to have increased, littering the hallway as far as I could see.
+Bones snapped.
+Bloated organs burst under my clambering feet.
+A rat screeched as my foot came smashing down on it, and the number of corpses only seemed to have increased, littering the hallway as far as I could see.

 I sensed a nearby presence and turned with a start.
-The little girl stood behind me, watching, head tilted again as water streamed down her face.
+The little girl stood behind me, watching, head tilted again as water poured down her face.
 I cringed away from her, holding up a hand.
 The heartbeat grew louder, faster.
 I longed to shut it all out but couldn’t fight the panic bearing down on me.
 I had no choice but to push onward, dodging, leaping, and staggering down the hall.